Daily Planet: Post-Crisis

 In the post-Crisis comics' canon, years before Clark or Lois began working for the paper, Lex Luthor owned the Daily Planet.
 When Luthor, deciding to sell the paper, began taking bids for the Planet, Perry White convinced an international conglomerate, TransNational Enterprises, to buy the paper.
-They agreed to this venture with only one stipulation: that Perry White would become editor-in-chief.
+They agreed to this venture with only one stipulation: that White would become editor-in-chief.
 White had served as the Planet editor-in-chief ever since, barring the few times he was absent.
-During those times people such as Sam Foswell and Clark Kent have looked after the paper.
+During those times, people such as Sam Foswell and Clark Kent have looked after the paper.
 Franklin Stern, an old friend of White's, became the Daily Planets publisher.

 The Planet saw its share of rough times during White's tenure.
 For example, it had many violent worker strikes.
 The building itself, along with most of the city, was destroyed during the "Fall of Metropolis" storyline; it is only much later that it was restored by the efforts of various superheroes.
 The Planet building sustained heavy damages after the villain Doomsday's rampage.
 Later, Franklin Stern decided to put the paper up for sale.
 Lex Luthor, disliking the heavy criticism of himself and his company that the Planet became noted for, purchased the Daily Planet and subsequently closed the paper down.
 Luthor fired every employee of the newspaper except for four people: Simone D'Neige, Dirk Armstrong, Jimmy Olsen, and Lois Lane.
 As a final insult, Luthor saw to it that the Planet globe was unceremoniously dumped in the Metropolis landfill.
-In the Planets place emerged "LexCom," a news-oriented Internet website that primarily catered to Luthor's views of "quality journalism."
+In the Planets place emerged LexCom. a news-oriented Internet website that primarily catered to Luthor's views of "quality journalism."